What is a merchant account reserve?

 Accrual reserve

 A predetermined amount of your sales transactions is held back to meet the reserve requirements set by the bank or payment processor that provided your merchant account.
-For example: if a $10,000 reserve is required, it will accrue at 10% of your credit card sales proceeds until the $10,000 is collected.
+For example, if a $10,000 reserve is required, it will accrue at 10% of your credit card sales proceeds until the $10,000 is collected.

 Rolling reserve

 A rolling reserve is the most common type of reserve account.
 A rolling reserve holds a percentage of your total credit card sales in a non-interest-bearing account.
 These funds are held for a predetermined time before the processor releases money to the merchant’s bank account.
 For example, assume you have a 10% six-month rolling reserve.
 That means ten percent of each month’s sales proceeds are held in a reserve account for six months.
 Then, starting in the seventh month, your processor will release the amount from your first month’s sales transactions.
-Then in the eighth month, the second month’s reserve will be released, and so on.
-In this way, the processor will always have funds to draw from in any given month if your business lacks the cash flow to cover your processing fees.
+Then, in the eighth month, the second month’s reserve will be released, and so on.
+This way, the processor will always have funds to draw from in any given month if your business lacks the cash flow to cover your processing fees.

 Do all merchants need account reserves?